-If you have an old or inefficient showerhead (one that uses more than 2.5 gallons of water per minute: gpm), replace it with a high-efficiency / ultra-low-flow showerhead that uses no more than 2 gpm (the current EPA WaterSense standard, as of 2010).
+If you have an old or inefficient showerhead (one that uses more than 2.5 gallons of water per minute: gpm), replace it with a high-efficiency / ultra-low-flow showerhead that uses no more than 2 gpm (the current EPA WaterSense standard).
 Be aware: Those “luxury shower towers” or pie-plate-sized, monsoon-downpour-imitating fixtures are major water-wasters; they can use as much as 20 gallons of water per minute!

 Using ultra-low-flow showerheads will also save you money on your energy bills, by reducing the demand on your water heater.
 According to the WaterSense program, a household could save 300 kilowatt hours of electricity annually, enough to power its television use for about a year.

-If you have inefficient faucets (which use more than 2.5 gpm), either replace them with high-efficiency faucets that have a flow rate of no more than 1.5 gpm (the current EPA WaterSense standard, as of 2010) OR add a water-saving aerator or flow restrictor to the existing faucets (an easy and inexpensive modification).
+If you have inefficient faucets (which use more than 2.5 gpm), either replace them with high-efficiency faucets that have a flow rate of no more than 1.5 gpm (the current EPA WaterSense standard) OR add a water-saving aerator or flow restrictor to the existing faucets (an easy and inexpensive modification).